testnumberorg/testnumber.github.io/twilio/how-to-detect-the-number-a-caller-is-calling-from-on-twilio.md

 ---

-  * Dial the Phone Number from a working Telephone
+  * Dial the Phone Number from a working telephone
-  * You should hear your Number repeated back to you
+  * You should hear your Caller ID repeated back to you
-  * We'll cover debugging in another lesson
+  * We'll cover debugging in another session